 - How should we define quality for non-degree credentials?
 Are there fields of study and credential types that tend to be characterized by low quality and if so, which ones?
-How can adult learners, especially adult students of color, best avoid low-quality credentials? - What are the motivations of credential issuers launching new non-degree credentials? - How do states vary in their efforts to connect job and training seekers to data on quality nondegree credentials? - How portable are employment-aligned credentials (employer/education aligned credentialing) beyond local or regional labor markets? - How does the regulation of non-degree credentials differ between the U.S. and other countries?
+How can adult learners, especially adult students of color, best avoid low-quality credentials? - What are the motivations of credential issuers launching new non-degree credentials? - How do states vary in their efforts to connect job and training seekers to data on quality non-degree credentials? - How portable are employment-aligned credentials (employer/education aligned credentialing) beyond local or regional labor markets?

+How does the regulation of non-degree credentials differ between the U.S. and other countries?
 What can we learn from other nations with respect to quality assurance and/or the integration of non-degree credentials (often called microcredentials in other nations) into the broader system of workforce education and credentialing?

-Research contracts are expected to result in a publishable working paper, typically between 15- 30 pages in length, containing an Executive Summary.
+Research contracts are expected to result in a publishable working paper, typically between 15-30 pages in length, containing an Executive Summary.
 The format/style will be selected by the author.

 All papers developed through this fund will be disseminated on the NCRN website, and authors will be expected to disseminate their papers (and other products resulting from their research) through other communications after presentation to the NCRN (e.g., journals, social media, conference panels, poster sessions).
-Authors will be asked to present their findings through either a NCRN webinar or in-meeting presentation, and strongly encouraged to draft short blog-style articles for the NCRN's website and/or Workforce Monitor.
+Authors will be asked to present their findings through either a NCRN webinar or in-meeting presentation, and are strongly encouraged to draft short blog-style articles for the NCRN's website and/or Workforce Monitor.
 Authors will be free to submit their work to external publications after disseminating to the NCRN.

-Depending on the strength of the applicant pool, the NCRN anticipates awarding 2-3 contracts of \$10,000 each in 2021.
-An additional 2-3 contracts will be awarded through a separate RFP to be issued in fall 2022.
+Depending on the strength of the applicant pool, the NCRN anticipates awarding 5 contracts of \$10,000 each in 2022 - though slightly smaller or larger amounts may be considered depending on research needs.
+This will be the final RFP in the NCRN's current funding cycle.

 Contracts can be made with individual authors and/or their institutions.
+Recipients will be required to complete George Washington University's supplier registration process prior to submitting invoices.